bsugg/Project1/README.md

     queryTbl <- as_tibble(queryList[[1]])
 }
 # Function calls for 5 different endpoints, with 3 calling
-# franchiseId=26 for the Carolina Hurricanes:
+# franchiseId=26 for data specific to the Carolina Hurricanes:
 fran <- nhlTable("/franchise")
 fran
 ```